krzemienski/awesome-from-stars/README.md

 * [Jigsaw-Code/outline-client](https://github.com/Jigsaw-Code/outline-client): Outline clients, developed by Jigsaw.
 The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and macOS.
 * [Jigsaw-Code/outline-server](https://github.com/Jigsaw-Code/outline-server): Outline Manager, developed by Jigsaw.
 The Outline Manager application creates and manages Outline servers, powered by Shadowsocks.
 It uses the Electron framework to offer support for Windows, macOS and Linux.
 * [vectordotdev/outside-cli](https://github.com/vectordotdev/outside-cli): A CLI app that gives you the weather forecast
-* [AirenSoft/OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine): OvenMediaEngine (OME) is a Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition.
+* [AirenSoft/OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine): OvenMediaEngine (OME) is a Sub-Second Latency Live Streaming Server with Large-Scale and High-Definition. #WebRTC #LLHLS
 * [AirenSoft/OvenPlayer](https://github.com/AirenSoft/OvenPlayer): OvenPlayer is JavaScript-based WebRTC Player for OvenMediaEngine.
 * [netguru/Overlog](https://github.com/netguru/Overlog): Overlay for iOS apps for easier testing and debugging. 👩‍🔧
 * [owncast/owncast](https://github.com/owncast/owncast): Take control over your live stream video by running it yourself.
 Streaming + chat out of the box.